Top 5 Benefits of Lawn Fertilization

 So, how exactly does fertilizing benefit your lawn and make it healthy?

 We’ve rounded up the top answers below, so read on.

 - Nourishes Soil and Plants

-According to https://lushgreenlandscapes.com/, fertilization provides lawns with the nutrients they need.
+According to https://lushgreenlandscapes.com/, lawn fertilizing dublin oh provides lawns with the nutrients they need.
 After all, fertilizers contain and transfer nitrogen, phosphorus, and potassium to the soil.
 Turf grass and plants, in turn, require those substances to grow.